Aifa1234/Video_download_script/README.md

 ## 1. Overview

 Bulk downloader for ~5,000 Vimeo videos.
-Reads a CSV/XLSX input file, downloads each video to a local or external drive, and logs all activity.
-Designed to run unattended overnight with safe resume on interruption.
+Reads a CSV/XLSX input file, downloads each video to a local or external drive.

 **Key design decision:** Video ID is the primary key — every file is saved as `<VideoID>.mp4`, guaranteeing uniqueness regardless of duplicate titles.